SixFiveSoftware/SFSCollectionMenu/README.md

 An open-source menu control for iOS utilizing UICollectionView layout.

-SFSCollectionMenuController is an open-source control for a UICollectionView-based menu.
+SFSCollectionMenu is an open-source control for a UICollectionView-based menu.
+SFSCollectionMenu is designed for iOS 7, and is ARC-compliant.
 It works by utilizing a delegate pattern to allow you, the developer, the implement it easily and add your own code to customize its appearance and behavior.
 SFSCollectionMenuController's designated initializer is -initWithDelegate, as the delegate is required for operation.

 ####To use:
 1. Add SFSCollectionMenuController.h/.m, SFSCircleLayout.h/.m, and SFSMenuCell.h/.m to your project